jiayilin/SafeWalk/README.md

 Schedule
 Nov 09 - Nov 15
-Yangming Chong: Generate features from images
-Jiayi Lin:      Load consecutive images from the camera Nov 16 - Nov 22
+Yangming Chong: Generate ORB features from the images Jiayi Lin:      Load consecutive images from the camera Nov 16 - Nov 22
-(Collaboratively) Select and train the classifier
-Nov 23 - Nov 29
+(Collaboratively) Select and train the bag of words classifier Nov 23 - Nov 25
-(Collaboratively) Improve the speed and detection accuracy Nov 30 - Dec 6
+(Collaboratively) Improve the speed and detection accuracy by using greyscale MRSE Nov 25 to Nov 28
-Yangming Chong: Explore the online SVM
-Jiayi Lin:      Explore the offline classifier
-Dec 07 - Dec 11
+Yangming Chong: Add the color channel to improve the accuracy of the algorithm Jiayi Lin: Connect the camera, add vibration for notification, and test it on the ipad Nov 29 to Dec 2
+Yangming Chong: Add filter bank to train the images Jiayi Lin: Collect more training data and create a new dictionary Dec 3 to Dec 6
+Yangming Chong: Adjust the algorithm to be turning-safe Jiayi Lin: Create a user-friendly interface with voice notification Dec 7 to Dec 10
-Yangming Chong: Write the report; make the video
+Yangming Chong: Make the video; Write the report
-Jiayi Lin:      Make the presentation; make the video
+Jiayi Lin: Make the video; Make the presentation